 Parent and Carer's Online Community

-Share the Good news; There can be challenging and exhausting times, but there are more positive times as well.
-In order to celebrate the good times and to give hope to others you are invited to share your good news stories alongside an image.
-Please send them to the administrator using the link button at the bottom of each posts' page.
-We have been very lucky to have the picture of Becky Scholey and her sister we are sure there are more good news stories, if you have a picture and a good news story that you are happy to share please send it in.
+There can be challenging and exhausting times, but there are more positive times as well.
+To celebrate the good times and to give hope to others you are invited to share your good news stories alongside an image.
+Please send them using the link button at the bottom of each posts' page.
+We have been very lucky to have the picture of Becky Scholey and her sister and we are sure there are more good news stories.

 Which organisation has offered you the most effective support

 “It really helps to have somewhere to share my feelings and thoughts.
 Hearing from other carers offers me hope.”